 It’s cold outside, you’ve had a long day, and you want comfort fast.
 But everything’s frozen (just like you)!
 Not a problem with this recipe – you can start with frozen turkey and corn, add a few other ingredients, seal it in the cooker, and let it do the rest of the work.
 No chopping, no browning, just stir it up at the end!
 This is a great go-to recipe to have on hand for “those” days, and it’s kid friendly, too!

 A wheat berry is a whole wheat kernel which is made up of the bran, germ, and endosperm.
 It’s a true whole grain, meaning It is high in fiber and packed with nutritional benefits.
 I have fallen in love with the wheat berry – it’s crunchy and chewy and seems to pop as you bite into it.
 It also holds up well, so you can make a big batch to keep on hand to add to salads, soups, or use in place of rice.
 The only drawback is that it normally takes a long time to cook wheat berries (and dried black beans, too), but in this recipe, I cooked them together at the same time in a pressure cooker, and the time was cut in half!
 You can use this colorful one-dish meatless entrée year round.
 It’s hearty enough for winter, but pops with fresh flavors for the warmer months.

-Nancy S. Hughes is the author of an upcoming diabetes-friendly Instant Pot cookbook, to be published by the American Diabetes Association later in 2019.
-She is the author of several ADA cookbooks including The 4-Ingredient Diabetes Cookbook, The Fast-Fix Slow Cooker Cookbook, and Designed for One!
+Nancy S. Hughes is the author of The Diabetes Instant Pot Cookbook and several other ADA cookbooks including The 4-Ingredient Diabetes Cookbook, The Fast-Fix Slow Cooker Cookbook, and Designed for One!